JorthVM/JorthVM/README.md

 GENERAL INFORMATION
 ===================
-JorthVM is an implementation of the Java Virual Machine written in Forth.
+JorthVM is an implementation of the Java Virtual Machine written in Forth.
 Join us at #JorthVM on irc.oftc.net !

 USAGE
 =====
-go into src/ and type `make', then you get the gforth prompt
+go into `src/` and type `make`, then you get the gforth prompt

-look in ./src/jvm-test.fs for usage examples. (e.g. RunDemo)
+look in `./src/jvm-test.fs` for usage examples. (e.g. `RunDemo`)

 IMPLEMENTED
 ===========